Phone and Telephone Interview Questions

 A phone interview should make you feel more at ease, especially if you interview from home, but remember there are more distractions at home.
 Your ultimate goal is to impress the interviewer and work towards a face-to-face interview

 Congratulations!
 You’ve been offered a phone interview – this is your first chance to impress your interviewer.
+Knowing how to answer telephone interview questions is very important in moving towards the next step of an in-person interview.

 Being prepared for a phone interview is just as important as an on-site interview.